emptymalei/emptymalei.github.io/_posts/numerical/2013-07-15-Jacobi-iteration.md

 ---
 layout: article
-title: "A Basic Iteration Procedure: Jacobi"
+title: "A Basic Jacobi Iteration Procedure"
 date: 2013-07-15 # not necessarily the date created but to ensure the sorting of posts
 modified: 2013-07-15 # 2015-02-03 #2014-08-27T11:57:41-04:00
 author: OctoMiao